kokorin/dbt-pumpkin/README.md

 ### Relocate DBT Resources

-`dbt-osmosis` also allows to move DBT YAML schema files for Sources, Seeds, Models and Snapshots.
+`dbt-pumpkin` also allows to move DBT YAML schema files for Sources, Seeds, Models and Snapshots.
 As with [bootstrap](#botstrap-dbt-resources) command [dbt-pumpking-path](#dbt-pumpkin-path) configuration property is required for a Resource.
 Then `dbt-pumpkin` will be able to understand where YAML files should be located.